After installing the flywheel, I’m ready to install the clutch. You can see how I install the flywheel here.

 I apply a very thin smear of Moly 60 grease on the contact surfaces of the diaphragm spring and the pressure plate.
 The six ridges on back of the pressure plate contact the front of the diaphragm spring.
 The rear edge of the diaphragm spring contacts the face of the flywheel so each gets some Moly 60.

 Install Clutch Parts

 I turn the clutch housing cover over so the contact surface faces up.
 There are three locating pins, each 120 degrees from the others.

-I put the clutch plate on the contact surface of the pressure plate.
+I put the clutch plate on the contact surface of the clutch housing cover.
 The side of the clutch plate without the sleeve faces me.
 The transmission input shaft fits into the sleeve, but goes in from the other side of the clutch plate.

-I attach the pressure plate on the three pins of the pressure plate.
+I attach the pressure plate on the three pins of the clutch housing cover.
 Each of the three straps on the pressure plate has three holes.
-The center holes in the three straps fit over the pins on the clutch housing cover.
-I make sure that the white paint balance mark on the clutch housing cover and the balance mark on the pressure plate are are not next to each other.
+The center hole in the three straps fit over the pins on the clutch housing cover.
+I make sure that the white paint balance mark on the clutch housing cover and the balance mark on the pressure plate are not on top of each other.

 I flip the assembly over so the outside of the clutch housing cover faces me to verify I have the clutch plate installed correctly.
 The sleeve the transmission input shaft slides into should face me.

-Then I put a light coat of Moly 60 the peak of the six ridges on the back of the pressure plate.
-The peak of the ridge rubs against the front of the diaphragm spring and the Moly 60 will reduce wear of the ridge.
+Then I put a light coat of Moly 60 on the peak of the six ridges on the back of the pressure plate.
+The peak of the ridge rubs against the front of the diaphragm spring and the Moly 60 will reduce wear on the ridge.